| Timing Belt

 manufacturers usually recommend replacing the timing belt at a

+specific mileage interval.
 On interference engines, a timing belt failure is really bad

 news because there's not enough clearance for the valves to